Sportsmanship Cup Schedule Page

 - No one has a vested interest in the schedule.
 We reserve the right to make changes in the interests of the tournament as a whole, and we may do so.
 Please check the schedules regularly in case we have to make adjustments.
 Nevertheless, please do not ask us to make changes.
 If you think you see a clear error (a team scheduled for more or less than four games, a team playing without a long enough break - minimum of three hours between start times), please send an email to .

 - In any division where there is an odd number of teams, each day there will be one team playing a first game against another playing its second.
-In 2013, we have odd numbers of teams in GU10 (on Saturday - don't ask), BU10 and BU14.
+In 2014, we have odd numbers of teams in GU10 (on Saturday - don't ask), BU10 and BU14.

-- A little over a quarter of the teams are likely to be from Region 76.
+- Nineteen out of 85 teams (22%) will be from Region 76.
 Don’t be surprised if you play two games against Region 76 teams.
-This just can’t be avoided.
+This may be unavoidable.
 You won't play the same team twice

 - By tradition at the Cup, you will most likely play at more than one venue, although we try to maximize Hollywood and SLA teams playing on their home fields